We recommend this reading list as a starting point:

 - We are looking for laboratories for testing the permeability of fabrics of 0.1 microns.

 - We are looking for people with knowledge of plastics.
-More specifically about extrusion and sterilisation techniques.
-PP for meltblown procedure.
+More specifically regarding extrusion and sterilisation techniques, PP for the meltblown procedure.

 - People with experience in printing polypropylene (PP)

 - Industrial partners that have production units for foam extrusion/production of NWPP and meltblown material

 - Even the minimum protection is better than nothing.

 - The 3D printed mask ADAM V1 has a high protection, equal to the ffp2 masks.
 That is the goal of the project.

 - The base is reusable and the filter disposable, which makes it flexible to use with different quality filters available.

 - the design is parametric and open, which makes it adjustable to local resources